 We specialize in selling homes in the greater area of Englewood and Rotonda West.
 We believe you deserve access to the most current, objective, and comprehensive information affecting the value of your home.

 Automated Valuation Models (AVM)

 Both Lenders and Real Estate Brokers use Automated Valuation Models (AVM).
-They offer a certain range of values and indicate a confidence score.
-Realtors also use the RVM (Realtor Valuation Model).
+They offer a specific range of values and indicate a confidence score.
+Realtors use the RVM (Realtor Valuation Model), as well.
 We always do a visual home inspection to calculate the most accurate home value and take your home’s unique features into account.
 There is no substitute for a local and experienced Realtor, having extensive knowledge of the area.

-Everyone knows Zillow’s most favorite feature is called the Zestimate, which is also an AVM.
+Everyone knows Zillow’s favorite feature, “the Zestimate,” is also an AVM.
 There are more automated valuation models available to us.
 Each provider uses different variables to arrive at a value.
-All models are great to have a starting point, but in the end, nothing compares to a personal visit to see the home and compare it to other homes in the area.
+All models are great for having a starting point, but in the end, nothing compares to a personal visit to see the home and compare it to other homes in the area.

-Have you had any thoughts on selling your Englewood Home?
+Have you had any thoughts on selling your Home in Rotonda West?

 The 2020 real estate marketing is changing quickly.
 See how that is impacting your home value.
-If you are not yet ready to talk about selling, you may want to watch the value of your home before talking to a real estate agent.
-We’ll provide you with a seeling guide before you start the listing process.
-Here you can dive right into the 7 important things to consider before putting your home on the market.
+If you are not yet ready to talk about selling, you may want to receive an instant home value estimate before talking to a real estate agent.
+We’ll provide you with a selling guide before you start the listing process.
+Here you can dive right into the seven essential things to consider before putting your home on the market.